Ramji Kaul, Assistant Dean for Career Planning

 Ramji joined the Office of Career Planning in 2015 as an Attorney-Counselor and now serves as the Assistant Dean for Career Planning.
 Ramji is a double Michigan grad, receiving his B.A. with distinction in English literature in 2002 and his J.D., cum laude, in December 2004.
 After graduation from Law School, Ramji joined the Chicago Office of Dentons where he was in private practice for more than 10 years.
 As a partner in the litigation and disputes resolution group, he litigated cases in state and federal courts focusing on complex commercial litigation, catastrophe and major claims litigation, and class action defense.
 Ramji was the co-chair of his Chicago office summer associate program and participated several times as an interviewer in Michigan's August on-campus interview program.

 Lara Finkbeiner, Public Interest Director

 Melanie Macey, Attorney-Counselor and Government Advisor

 Melanie is a part-time government and public interest counselor with the Office of Career Planning.
 Melanie received her B.A. magna cum laude from Haverford College in 2002 and her J.D. cum laude from University of Michigan in December 2008.
 Melanie has been doing direct services work and mediation in the Detroit metro area since graduation, most recently at the Counsel and Advocacy Law Line, which serves low-income clients from across Michigan.
 Prior to that, Melanie worked at the Detroit Center for Family Advocacy, where she did problem solving of legal and social work issues with families in Wayne County facing involvement with the foster care system.
 Melanie is passionate about public service and is excited to work with Michigan students and alumni exploring all the variety and inspiration that government and public interest jobs have to offer.
 Over the course of her legal career, Melanie has taken time off, worked flexible schedules, and even brought her baby to work and is happy to discuss work-life balance and family considerations.
-Melanie's husband Ned is also a Michigan Law graduate, works in the Legal Department of the United Auto Workers.
-They live with their three legal eaglets, one Goldendoodle, one cat, and one million children's toys in Royal Oak, where Melanie also serves as an elected City Commissioner.
+Melanie's husband Ned also a Michigan Law graduate, works in the Legal Department of the United Auto Workers.
+They live with their three children, one Goldendoodle, and one cat in Royal Oak, where Melanie also serves as an elected City Commissioner.